cypress-io/cypress-documentation/source/guides/guides/debugging.md

 ## Run the Cypress app by itself

 Cypress comes with an npm CLI module that parses the arguments, starts the Xvfb server (if necessary), and then opens the Test Runner application built on top of {% url "Electron" https://electronjs.org/ %}.
+Some common situations on why you would want to do this are:

+- debug Cypress not starting or hanging
+- debug problems related to the way CLI arguments are parsed by the npm CLI module

-To see the raw output from the Test Runner application itself, you can launch it without the npm CLI module.
+Here is how you can launch Cypress application directly without the npm CLI module.
 First, find where the binary is installed using the {% url "`cypress cache path`" command-line#cypress-cache-path %} command.

 For example, on a Linux machine: